“I want to show youth what they’re capable of.”

 “Ultrarunning is the backdrop to it all,” says Ray, who names legendary Canadian runner Terry Fox as his hero.
 “It’s taken me places and taught me things.
 This whole crazy running journey has taught me a lot about our world and the people in it.”

-One moment in particular had a profound impact on Ray.
+One moment in particular had a profound impact on him.
 During a 333km foot race in Niger, a young Tuareg girl asked for his water bottle.
-It was nearly empty, so Ray figured she simply wanted to use it as a container.
+It was nearly empty, so he figured she simply wanted to use it as a container.
 In fact, she was desperate for a drink.
 What was to Ray a few meager drops was to this girl a valuable resource not to be wasted.

 “The Sahara opened my eyes to other people and to the way that other people live,” he says.
 “And to water.”